microsoft/FASTER/docs/_docs/50-remote-basics.md

 A more complex scenario is one where we want to store variable-length keys and values in FASTER.
 Basically, we want the client to be able to read and write arbitrary sequences of bytes to the FASTER server.
-For this, we instantiate a variable-length FasterKV store on the server side, using the `SpanByte` concept of FASTER to store the keys and values without inline without needing a separate object log.
+For this, we instantiate a variable-length FasterKV store on the server side, using the `SpanByte` concept of FASTER to store the keys and values inline without needing a separate object log.
 The data wire format is as follows:

 ```
 [ 4 byte payload length | payload ]